-For patients who suffer from osteoarthritis damage in the any of the portions in the knee (medial, lateral, or patellofemoral), MAKOplasty® may be the answer.
+For patients who suffer from osteoarthritis damage in any of the portions in the knee (medial, lateral, or patellofemoral), MAKOplasty® may be the answer.
 During the MAKOplasty® procedure, surgeons can remove only the diseased portion of your knee, leaving behind the healthy bone and tissue.
 They can then fit an implant into the area of your knee joint where the diseased portion was removed, giving you back your mobility.
-This procedure is a 2-3-inch incision as opposed to the 8 inch or larger incision required for traditional total knee replacement surgery.
+This procedure is a 2-3-inch incision as opposed to the 8 inches or larger incision required for traditional total knee replacement surgery.
 Like other knee resurfacing procedures, MAKOplasty® is typically covered by health insurance.

 - Patients who are eligible for this procedure share the following characteristics:

 - Pain while standing or walking short distances